The Sentencing Act 2017 (SA) regulates sentencing in South Australia.

 If a person fails to complete the ordered community service work within the time specified, an application to breach them may be made in court.
 Non-performance of community service work is enforceable by imprisonment, with every 7.5 hours not completed equalling one day in prison, or six months, whichever is the lesser [s 115(2)].
 If the failure to comply with the order was trivial or there are proper grounds to do so, the court may instead give the person more time to complete the service or may cancel some or all of the remaining hours [s 115(7)].
 If the person has the ability to pay a fine, the court may order that instead [s 115(8)].

-If a court considers that there are good reasons, it may order the release of a defendant on the defendant's entering into a promise bond to be of good behaviour for such period as the court thinks fit, usually between six months and three years [Sentencing Act 2017 (SA) ss 96 and 97].
+If a court considers that there are good reasons, it may order the release of a defendant on the defendant's entering into a promise or bond to be of good behaviour for such period as the court thinks fit, usually between 6 months and 3 years [Sentencing Act 2017 (SA) ss 96 and 97].

 A good behaviour bond can be ordered: